Opinion: I don't know my dad as much as I thought I did. I'm racing against time to find out more

 Until last February, he would have regaled me with a boastful tale about some arcane piece of music he adored.
 But complications from blood cancer last spring have left him a shadow of the fearsome, energetic engineer with a penchant for debating, arguing, lecturing, that he once was.

-Now everything has changed, and I find myself racing against the clock -- of age and a deadly pandemic that has left my parents even more vulnerable -- to record bits of their childhoods.
+Now everything has changed, and I find myself racing against the clock -- of age and a deadly pandemic that has left my parents even more vulnerable -- to record bits of my parents' childhoods.

 Coincidentally, during this pandemic year, I've split my time between caring for my father and teaching college courses in writing that emphasize telling personal stories about our histories.